 - As a leader, you know that people are watching you, but do you know to what degree?
 Maggie explains just how much your employees learn from you, and if you aren’t careful, it won’t be the lessons you’d like them to learn.
 It can be something as simple as replying to emails during the weekend or on vacation sending the wrong message despite the fact that you mean well.

-- Maggie uses Wiley DiSC assessments and Strength Finders in her own organization and encourages her clients to use it as well.
+- Maggie uses Everything DiSC assessments and Strength Finders in her own organization and encourages her clients to use it as well.
 This goes back to her dedicated time for self-reflection.
 Not only do you get a chance to reflect, but you also have a framework to put it in perspective.
 You don’t have to go the assessment route, though.
 Sometimes the best observations and perspectives you can get are from those you trust.

 - Everyone’s talking about work-life balance.
 But there is a slew of new concepts and ways of looking at that age-old question.
 In fact, in Maggie’s work with leaders, she’s noticed a trend of them no longer wondering how well they lead at work.
 Instead, they’re focused more on the whole self, which includes wellness, social life, home life, and more.